 The lighthouse has been inoperable since 1976, but thanks to a major fundraising campaign, the structure has been fully restored to its former glory.

-Kilauea Lighthouse celebrated its 100th anniversary earlier this year, when it also received a new title.
-In a special ceremony, the lighthouse was formally renamed as the Daniel K. Inouye Kilauea Point Lighthouse in honor of the late United States senator, who died Dec.
-17, 2012, and was a longtime supporter for conservation initiatives, including the wildlife refuge.
+The lighthouse celebrated its 100th anniversary in 2013, when it also received a new title.
+In a special ceremony, the lighthouse was formally renamed as the DANIEL K. INOUYE KILAUEA POINT LIGHTHOUSE in honor of the late U.S. senator, who was a longtime supporter for conservation initiatives, including the wildlife refuge.